George W. Jenkins High School

 George W. Jenkins High School serves Lakeland Highlands, Florida, and Medulla, Florida, the two southernmost unincorporated communities of Lakeland, Florida, a city with a population of 112,641 and a surrounding community of more than 700,000.
-The school, more commonly known as "George Jenkins" or simply "Jenkins," is part of the Polk County Public Schools system.
+The school, more commonly known as "George Jenkins" or “GJ”, is part of the Polk County Public Schools system.

 It was founded in 1993 and named after George W. Jenkins, founder of Publix, the Lakeland-based supermarket chain.
 The school was opened to relieve overcrowding at Lakeland High School, Kathleen High School, and Bartow High School.
 The $25 million campus sits on ninety-five acres in the southeast corner of Lakeland.

 The school's mascot is Louie the Eagle and its colors are green and gold.

 Students/faculty

 George W. Jenkins High School has 2,291 students and 123 teachers.
 The school has produced twenty-two National Merit Scholar finalists since its second operating year, 1994.
 The school year is divided into two, eighteen-week semesters.
 Each student attends four classes each Wednesday and Thursday, And seven classes Monday, Tuesday and Friday.